Bronchiectasis

 e) Pulmonary fibrosis with associated traction bronchiectasis.

-1. Symptoms: The most common symptom is chronic cough (≥90%) with production of large amounts of sputum (75%), usually purulent.
+1. Symptoms: The most common symptom is chronic cough (≥90%) with production of large amounts of sputum, usually purulent.
 In some cases exertional dyspnea, wheezing, hemoptysis, recurrent lower respiratory tract infections, and low-grade fever may be present.

 2. Signs: Fine and coarse crackles, sometimes bronchial breath sounds, prolonged expiration, wheezes.
 Patients with advanced disease may develop cyanosis, clubbing of digits, and cachexia.

-4. Natural history: The onset is insidious, with a progressive development of chronic productive cough followed by gradually developing respiratory failure.
+4. Natural history: The onset is insidious, with a progressive development of chronic productive cough, which can be followed by gradually developing respiratory failure.
+Notably, Pseudomonas aeruginosa colonization is associated with higher rates of exacerbations and a worse prognosis.

 Diagnostic Tests